-How to watch cricket live streams — Test matches, ODIs, T20 from anywhere
+How to watch cricket live streams — Test matches, ODIs, T20, franchise from anywhere, October fixtures

-Each country has its own collection of cricket TV channels and streamers to make sure you're covered for everything from The Ashes to the IPL, and the good news is that you can watch anywhere with a VPN, if you happen to be trying to tune in from abroad.
+Each cricket-adoring country has its own collection of cricket TV channels and streamers to make sure you're covered for everything from The Ashes to the IPL.
+And the good news is that you can watch anywhere with a VPN, if you happen to be trying to tune in from abroad.

-So, read on and we'll give you the broad strokes of how to watch cricket live streams from around the world, starting with one of the best cricket streaming services deals in the world.
-Here we go...
+So, read on and we'll give you the full range of strokes you need to watch cricket live streams from around the world, starting with one of the very best cricket streaming services deals you can catch...

 Sling TV is one of the most affordable OTT services out there, and it has an unbeatable deal for cricket fans.
-The Desi TV plan gets you a Willow TV subscription for just $10 per month, with no need to sign up to the Blue or Orange bundles first.
+The Desi Binge Plus and Dakshin Flex plans get you a Willow TV subscription from just $10/month, with no need to sign up to the Blue or Orange bundles first.
 No long contracts either.
 Willow TV is where you'll find the lion's share of all the cricket live streams in the U.S. which means a Sling TV sub has everything more or less covered on its own.
 Result.

 Preferred partner (what does this mean?)